 As part of the Norfolk music hub, working with a county peripatetic music teacher, partnerships with our feeder high school and the Orchestra of the Age of Enlightenment we provide activities that develop musical concepts and skills sequentially.
 Awareness is developed of different cultures and traditions and an understanding of a wide variety of styles through listening to music.
 Enjoyment of music is encouraged.
 Children are taught a range of songs, including hymns, traditional and modern songs.

-In KS2 children are able to have extra curricular music lessons, learning to play woodwind instruments.
 All children in years 5 and 6 are taught to play a brass instrument.
 All children have opportunities to listen to and perform in solo or ensemble contexts by singing and playing instruments, with other schools, adults and professionals.